Power BI Tutorial

 Term Description

-Visualization A visual display of information to achieve one or more objective.
-It offers a single-screen display of information.
-It alerts users on issues or problems Operational, Performance, Personal, etc.
+Visualization A visual display of information to achieve one or more objectives.
+It offers a single-screen display of information and alerts users on issues or problems: operational, performance, personal, etc.

-Datasets A dataset is something which you import or connect to.
-Datasets can be renamed, refreshed, removes, and explored.
+Datasets (semantic models) A dataset is something which you import or connect to.
+Datasets can be renamed, refreshed, removed, and explored.
+In Microsoft Fabric, datasets are now called semantic models.

 Dashboard The dashboard is a collection which contains zero or more tiles and widgets.
 It is used to represent a customized view of some subset of the underlying datasets.

 Reports A Power BI report is one or multiple pages of visualizations.
-It can be created from scratch, imported to a dashboard, and created using datasets.
+It can be created from scratch, pinned to a dashboard, and created using datasets.

-Tile It a single visualization found in a report or on a rectangular dashboard box which contains each visual.
+Tile It is a single visualization found in a report or on a dashboard: a rectangular box which contains each visual.

 Architecture of Power BI